PPF (Pension Protection Fund)

 Commutation factors are not fixed and will vary from scheme to scheme and often change depending on the member’s age…..and you’ll see that from the PPF tables.

 The higher the commutation factor used, the greater the cash that can be generated (which is normally the younger you commute).
 And the PPF have increased the commutation factors for those commuting after 1 October 2019.

-Here is one last point on commutation and APTA and PPF – all of which are core elements of the CII AF7 exam:
+One last point on commutation and APTA and PPF (all of which are core elements of the CII AF7 exam):

 I was recently looking at a DB pension for a GE Pension scheme member.
 They were 65 (at NRD) and the commutation factor for LPI benefits (max 2.5%) was 16.437.